-For more information, please contact our Admissions Office
+For more information, please contact our Admissions Team.

 Children receiving Individual Educational Services learn about their specific learning style – including both strengths and challenges.
 They learn how to work effectively, build specific skills, and discover meaningful strategies to ensure success throughout their lives.

-Working with a student and family, our learning specialists develop a specifically tailored service plan that provides a blend of 1:1, small group, and classroom support and instruction to fit the needs of students, most often while in our classrooms and outdoor spaces.
+Working with a student and family, our specialists develop a specifically tailored service plan that provides a blend of 1:1, small group, and classroom support and instruction to fit the needs of students, most often while in our classrooms and outdoor spaces.

-The Individualized Education Staff and Faculty include a Board Certified Behavior Analyst (BCBA), a Certified Teacher of Students with Disabilities, a Wilson Reading Specialist, Education Specialists, and Paraprofessionals.
+Designed to be inclusive, the Individualized Education Staff and Faculty may include a Board Certified Behavior Analyst (BCBA), a Registered Behavior Therapist (RBT), Mental Health Counsel, Certified Teacher of Students with Disabilities, Wilson Reading Specialist, Education Specialists, and Paraprofessional.